Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 1. Plaque and Tartar Buildup (The Big One)

 This is the most common cause by far.
 When food particles mix with bacteria in your dog’s mouth, they form plaque — that sticky film you can sometimes feel on their teeth.
-Left alone, plaque hardens into tartar within 72 hours, and that’s where things get real.
+Left alone, plaque hardens into tartar within roughly 24 to 72 hours, and that’s where things get real.
 Tartar creates pockets along the gumline where bacteria thrive, producing sulfur compounds that smell terrible.

 2. Gut Imbalance and Digestive Issues